wweiss/aws-serverless-etsy-shop-event-source/README.md

 Once you've created your Etsy API key, you can copy it as plain text into the **PlainTextApiKey** parameter of the serverless application.
 However, it is highly recommended that you do NOT pass this value in as plain text and instead encrypt it using an AWS Key Management Service (KMS) key.
 Once encrypted, you put the encrypted value into the **EncryptedApiKey** parameter and provide the **DecryptionKeyName** parameter as well.
 The reason the Plaintext fields are provided at all is so this app can be used in regions that do not support AWS KMS.

-The following subsections walk you through how to create a KMS key using the AWS console and encrypt your Twitter API Keys using the AWS CLI.
+The following subsections walk you through how to create a KMS key using the AWS console and encrypt your Etsy API Key using the AWS CLI.

 #### Create a new KMS Key